Maxim0101/kinematics-solver-2.0/README.md

 This project recreates my old program but better because it also uses html and css to create a friendly user interface.

 In this project, you will find...
-- an html file, which contains html code and a JavaScript (the presentation and functionality of the website)
+- an html file, which contains html code and JavaScript code (the presentation and functionality of the website)
 - a css file, which contains the styling for the html code
 - a png image, which is placed on the tab